nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Find** | `find KEYWORD [MORE_KEYWORDS]`<br> e.g., `find James Jake`
 **List** | **Any View**:<br> `list` [(example)](#bulb-list-everything) <br> `list o/view v/VIEWTYPE` [(example)](#bulb-change-view)<br><br> **People View:** <br> `list type/PERSONTYPE` [(example)](#bulb-list-people-of-a-specific-type) <br> `list o/module m/MODULECODE [type/PERSONTYPE]` [(example)](#bulb-list-people-in-a-specific-module) <br> `list o/group m/MODULECODE g/GROUPNAME` [(example)](#bulb-list-people-in-a-specific-group-of-a-specific-module) <br><br> **Modules View:** <br> `list m/MODULECODE` [(example)](#bulb-list-a-module-with-a-specific-code) <br> `list [n/KEYWORD] [ke/KEYEVENT] [dt/YYYY-MM-DD]` [(example)](#bulb-list-a-module-with-a-name-containing-a-keyword)  <br> `list o/group g/GROUPNAME` [(example)](#bulb-list-groups-with-specific-group-name-module-page) <br><br> **Groups View:**<br> `list g/GROUPNAME [m/MODULECODE]` [(example)](#bulb-list-groups-with-specific-group-name-group-page) <br> `list mt/YYYY-MM-DD` [(example)](#bulb-list-groups-with-specific-meeting-date)
 **Help** | `help`

+# Appendix

+## Special Formats
+These are various fields that have special formats to be followed.
+### Email address format
+* Format: `local-part@domain`
+* The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+* This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+   The domain name must:
+    - end with a domain label at least 2 characters long
+    - have each domain label start and end with alphanumeric characters
+    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+### DateTime Format
+* Date and time must be entered into UniBook in the following format : `YYYY-MM-DD HH-MM`, e.g. `2022-12-02 13:30`
+    * `YYYY` is the year, e.g. `2022`
+    * `MM` is the month, e.g. `12`
+    * `DD` is the day, e.g. `02`
+    * `HH` is the hour in 24H format, e.g. `13`
+    * `MM` is the minute, e.g. `30`
+* When displayed in UniBook, a date and time is shown in the format _Day Month Year, HH:MM:SS AM/PM_, e.g. _4 May 2022, 2:00:00PM_
+  * Time is in 12H format for convenience.